 Adjustment Factors

-Adjustment factors are additional points added to an applicant's Selection Rank (for example an applicant's ATAR).
-ANU offers adjustment factors based on performance and equity principles, such as for high achievement in nationally strategic senior secondary subjects and for recognition of difficult circumstances that students face in their studies.
+Adjustment factors are combined with an applicant's secondary education results to determine their Selection Rank.
+ANU offers adjustment factors based on equity, diversity, and/or performance principles, such as for recognition of difficult circumstances that students face in their studies.

-You may be considered for adjustment factors if you have:
+To be eligible for adjustment factors, you must have:

 Please visit the ANU Adjustment Factors website for further information.